-A bladder may have problems storing urine if it does not empty well in the first place.
-It does not take long for such a bladder to fill up again and provoke a desire to void.
-This is seen in patients with an underactive bladder or in men with obstruction from an enlarged prostate (see prostate related bladder symptoms).
+- A bladder that does not empty properly, does not take long to fill up again and provoke a desire to void.
+This is seen in patients with an underactive bladder or in men with obstruction from an enlarged prostate (see benign prostatic hyperplasia).

 Polyuria (high urine output)

-The causes of 24-hour polyuria include high fluid intake, untreated types 1 and 2 diabetes, diabetes insipidus and diabetes associated with pregnancy.
+- The causes of 24-hour polyuria include high fluid intake, untreated type 1 and type 2 diabetes, diabetes insipidus and diabetes associated with pregnancy.

 Some leakages occur day and night and are continuous and constant.
 Some causes include:

-A severely incompetent sphincter (ring of muscle below the bladder that controls continence) called intrinsic sphincter deficiency (see stress urinary incontinence and post-prostatectomy urinary incontinence).
+- A severely incompetent sphincter (ring of muscle below the bladder that controls continence) called intrinsic sphincter deficiency (see female stress urinary incontinence and post-prostatectomy urinary incontinence).

-- A congenital condition in which the ureter (tube that drains the kidney) can come down and open in another site other than inside the bladder – ectopic ureter
+- A congenital condition in which the ureter (the tube that drains the kidney) can come down and open in another site other than inside the bladder – ectopic ureter.